Esgorhannoth/koneko/Readme.md

 > [ "They're taking the hobbits to Isengard!" say ] 10000 times
 ```

-`while` word expexts a quote on top of the stack, which it evaluates `while` the value on the stack after evaluation is `true` (non-zero).
-So the phrase itself must be conserned with exiting the loop.Also `while` can be used to create infinite loops with exit on `break`:
+`while` word expects a quote on top of the stack, which it evaluates `while` the value on the stack after evaluation is `true` (non-zero).
+So the phrase itself must be concerned with exiting the loop.Also `while` can be used to create infinite loops with exit on `break`:

 ```forth
 > [ read-line dup 'quit' = [break] when say true ] while